What is counselling?

 Please note that the agreed registration fee must be paid in full within 3 days of the offer of an initial consultation date.

 For payment of on-going counselling sessions, this can be discussed in session with your counsellor.

 What is your initial consultation cancellation policy?

-For client cancelled appointments you will be offered an alternative date.
-We will allow up to two cancelled appointments with the offer of two alternative dates, therefore three dates offered in total.
+For client cancellations in excess of 48 hours, you will either be given a refund or offered an alternative date.
+We will allow up to two cancelled appointments.

-Once counselling has commenced your counsellor will expect to see you every week and it is important for your progress that you attend regularly.
-As this is a time that is kept just for you, you will be charged for any missed sessions.
+Once counselling has commenced your counsellor will expect to see you every week at the agreed time and it is important for your progress that you attend regularly.
+As this time is kept just for you, you will be charged for any missed sessions.